mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 THE GOLDEN AGE OF CALDOS: CA. -
 Maglev trains and gliders provided public transit and two downports were constructed to manage the interstellar traffic.
-A specialized underground transportation system shipped the planet’s agricultural products from automated farming facilities at the equator to the cities and starports in the northern climes for consumption by the population or shipment offworld.
+A specialized underground transportation system shipped the planet's agricultural products from automated farming facilities at the equator to the cities and starports in the northern climes for consumption by the population or shipment offworld.